mfranceschi/MFranceschi_CppLibrary/Timing tests.md

 Four different ways for getting a file size, each of them are very easy to write and take from one to four lines, and take no longer than a few microseconds to run.
 But **which one is the shortest**?
 This simple question was my goal.

 In this document, I will present the code I used and the results I obtained.
 Please note that all timing results are from the same run of the script, without any other process that may slow down the computations.
+Of course, you could run

 # Basic source code of my tests
 You can find the whole source code on this repo but here are the main parts.